sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ---

 # How to do systematic searching
 When you do a systematic search, the search must be conducted according to a plan, well documented, and it must be verifiable.
 The latter means that if the search is repeated, it must yield the same result.
 In increasing degree, students are expected to be able to perform systematic searches for research results.
-This is is especially important to subject areas that rely on knowledge based practice.
+This is especially important to subject areas that rely on knowledge based practice.

 ## Research question
 A research question consists of two or more thematic elements.
 Before doing a systematic search, you should structure your research question and sort out the thematic elements.
 The transition to doing a search in e.g. a database will then be easier.
 Here are some help-questions that can guide you when sorting out the thematic elements:

 * What is the issue/problem?
-* Is any intervention/measure/a phenonomen mentioned?
+* Is any intervention/measure/a phenomenon mentioned?
 * What population/group of people is in question?
-* Is the reserach question concidering any special setting/context?
+* Is the research question considering any special setting/context?

 It is not necessarily the case that the research question contains all these thematic elements.